OSGeo/grass-website/content/news/2008_04_23_announce_grass630.md

 GIS](http://grass.osgeo.org), the first major release with new features since GRASS 6.2 first arrived in October 2006.

-Officially this is a \"technology preview\" release, the first beta on the path to GRASS 6.4-stable, and it also marks the start of work on GRASS 7.
+Officially this is a "technology preview" release, the first beta on the path to GRASS 6.4-stable, and it also marks the start of work on GRASS 7.
 As such GRASS 6.3.0 is not intended to be a stable release with ongoing support, but after five months of quality-assurance review we